wikimedia/mediawiki-extensions-Wikibase/docs/topics/options.md

 Text for data license link.

 DEFAULT: [$wgRightsText]

+#### localEntitySourceName
+Name of the entity source of the local repo (the same site).

+Must match the name of the entity source as defined in [entitySources] setting.

+This setting is intended to be used by Wikibase installations with complex setups which have multiple repos attached.

+DEFAULT: ```local```

 #### statementSections
 Configuration to group statements together based on their datatype or other criteria like "propertySet".
 For example, putting all of external identifiers in one place.